Fremantle Oval

 Fremantle Oval, also known by naming rights sponsorship as Fremantle Community Bank Oval, is a stadium in the centre of Fremantle, Western Australia, located on Parry Street.
 It currently has a capacity of 17,500 with terracing and a members area holding 750, though capacity was capped at 10,000 for Fremantle AFLW games.
 Fremantle Oval was originally used for cricket, but in 1895 hosted its first game of Australian rules football and Australian Football quickly became the main attraction leading to the development of the ground.
 It is located between the Fremantle Hospital, Fremantle Markets and the Fremantle Prison.

 South Fremantle Football Club train and play their home WAFL matches at the ground and are one of the few sporting organisations in Western Australia to own their club rooms freehold, rather than on a long-term lease.
 Additionally, the oval is the primary home ground of the Fremantle Dockers women's team.
-The ground was also the training and administrative home of the Fremantle Football Club until February 2017. the ground has also hosted pre-season matches featuring Fremantle.
+The ground was also the training and administrative home of the Fremantle Football Club until February 2017.
+The ground has also hosted pre-season matches featuring Fremantle.
+From 2021 to 2025, the ground was A-League team Perth Glory's headquarters and training base.

 History

 Originally known as Barracks Green Field, the area was used by the Pensioner Guards who were used primarily as guards for Fremantle Prison which house convict and ticket of leave prisoners.
-In 1861 Manning raised a Volunteer defence force, who used the ground for manoeuvers, parades with volunteer bands providing entertainment.
+In 1861, Manning raised a volunteer defence force, who used the ground for manoeuvers, parades with volunteer bands providing entertainment.

 As Australian Rules Football developed in the late 19th century the ground became the base for the Fremantle Football Club and hosted many early WAFL as well as interstate games.
 Facilities remained relatively basic until 1897 when the Victoria Pavilion was built.
 The large stately structure provided seating for 500 people as well as club rooms located in the basement.

 By 1901 South Fremantle Football Club and East Fremantle Football Club were established as regular cotenants of Fremantle Oval.
 The oval also hosted Fremantle Cricket Club and a cycling track that was in regular use throughout the year.

 In March 1907 Western Australia hosted New South Wales in the oval's only recorded first-class cricket match.
 New South Wales had three players (Warren Bardsley, Charles Macartney, and Roy Minnett) who had represented Australia in Test cricket whilst Western Australia had one (Ernie Jones).
 Western Australia won by 5 runs.

 East Fremantle Football Club vacated the ground in 1950, moving to new premises, located at Moss Street in East Fremantle.

 In 1954 the oval was used for a ceremonial parade as part of Queen Elizabeth II's first visit to Fremantle.

 The Cycling Track and Cricket Pitch were removed in the 1960s due to the increasing demands of WAFL football.

 The ground remained relatively unchanged until 1968 when the South Fremantle Football Club acquired a portion of land freehold at the hospital end of the ground for the construction of social club, members pavilion and players changerooms.